Breina/ha-artnet-led/docs/index.md

 ## Getting Started

 Ready to transform your lighting setup?
-Head over to the [Configuration](config.md) section to learn how to set up your first Art-Net universe and fixtures, or check out the [Examples](examples.md) to see real-world configurations in action.
+Head over to the [Configuration](config.md) section to learn how to set up your first Art-Net universe and fixtures.

 ---